The Liouville property for groups acting on rooted trees: Introduction

-As in previous works in the field, the proof of vanishing of the asymptotic entropy is based on the analysis of certain \emph{random walks with internal degrees of freedom} (see \cref{sec:RWIDF}) that naturally appear when considering random walks on groups acting on rooted trees.
-A random walk with internal degrees of freedom on a group $G$ with space of degrees $Y$ is a Markov chain on $G\times Y$ that can be described in terms of a random walk on a \emph{diagram}: a finite graph with vertex set $Y$ where edges are labeled by probability measures on $G$.
-The connection between groups acting on rooted trees and random walk with internal degrees of freedom first appeared in \cite{Kai:munchaussen}, where it was used through a simple formalism based on matrices with entries in the group algebra.
-This formalism was also at the core of the proofs of \cite{BKN10} and \cite{AAV:amenability}, where it was used to take advantage of self-similarity via explicit and elementary calculations.
-For more general random walks lacking of self-similarity properties, these calculations become complicated.
-To avoid them, we use electric network theory to analyze the random walk on the unlabeled graphs of the diagrams.
-This graph is a Schreier graph of the group action on a level of the tree.
-For automata groups, the above diagrams are close relatives of the \emph{iterated dual Moore diagrams} of the automaton.
-In the proof, the situation is simplified by considering a much smaller diagram, the so-called \emph{ascension diagram} (see \cref{multi-ascension}), obtained by stopping the walker on the Schreier graph when it visits a carefully chosen set of vertices.
+\cref{sec:RWIDF} contains general facts on random walks on groups acting on rooted trees.
+Most of this section is based on the connection between groups acting on rooted trees and \emph{random walks with internal degrees of freedom}, introduced by Kaimanovich \cite{Kai:munchaussen}.
+A random walk with internal degrees of freedom on a group $G$ with space of degrees $Y$ is a Markov chain on $G\times Y$ that can be described in terms of a random walk on a \emph{diagram}: a finite graph with vertex set $Y$ where edges are labelled by probability measures on $G$.
+We revisit and slightly generalise ideas in \cite{Kai:munchaussen} by considering the \emph{ascension diagram} (see \cref{multi-ascension}), a smaller diagram obtained by stopping the walker on the Schreier graph when it visits a fixed subset of $Y$ (rather than a single vertex as in previous works).
+We then prove an inequality linking the asymptotic entropy of the random walk on the group with the ascension diagrams.
+In \cite{Kai:munchaussen, BKN10,AAV:amenability}, random walk with internal degrees of freedom arising from self-similar random walks were used, via explicit calculations using matrices with entries in the group algebra.
+For random walks lacking of self-similarity properties, these calculations become more complicated.
+To avoid these we take advantage of recurrence of the Schreier graphs through a simple fact proven at the end of the section.

-Our proof ultimately relies on two facts.
-First, the nice behavior of the action of the automorphisms in the group $\M(\A,\B)$ for deep enough levels of the tree, which makes the ascension diagrams combinatorially simple.
-Second, our upper bound on entropy follows from lower bounds on resistances in the Schreier graphs of levels of the tree, that tend to infinity.
-This second point could also be deduced from the recurrence of the Schreier graphs of the action on the boundary at infinity of the tree (a fact that was first proven in \cite{Bo07}).

-In \cite{JNS:recurrentgrupoids}, Jushenko, Nekrashevych and de la Salle have established an amenability criterion for groups acting on topological spaces.
-Their criterion deduces amenability from recurrence of the orbital Schreier graph of the action and an additional condition on the local action on the topological space.
-That result covers all previously known results of amenability for groups acting on rooted trees, including groups of linear automata, and generalizes them to a wide class of groups.
-It seems to be an interesting question whether a similar criterion also holds for the Liouville property.